 The goal of the European Social Innovation Competition is to help social innovation initiatives develop further and realise their potential.
 Out of all the applications, thirty semi-finalists will be chosen by a jury.
-They will participate in the Social Innovation Academy in a European city.
+They will participate in the Social Innovation AcademyOut of all the applications, thirty semi-finalists will be chosen by a jury.
+They will participate in the Social Innovation Academy for which Kennisland is responsible. in a European city.
 During this three-day programme, participants will have coaching sessions and workshops and will be able to learn from colleagues from other countries.
-Of these semi-finalists the jury will choose ++2016 finalistsYou can find the finalists of 2016 here., of which three projects will eventually receive a price of € 50,000 each at the award ceremony in Brussels.
+Of these semi-finalists the jury will choose ten finalists, of which ++Winners 2020Take a look at the winners of the 2020 competition! will eventually receive a price of € 50,000 each at the award ceremony in Brussels.
 In the spirit of continuous progress, all the semi-finalists of the last edition have a chance to win an additional impact prize of € 50,000 one year later.
 This prize is based on the impact they have realised since their participation in the Social Innovation Academy.

 Social Innovation Academy

-Kennisland is responsible for the substantive organisation of the Social Innovation Academy that will take place in MadridKennisland is responsible for the substantive organisation of the Social Innovation Academy that will take place in Madrid. this July.
+Kennisland is responsible for the substantive organisation of the Social Innovation Academy that takes place in Amsterdam this year.Kennisland is responsible for the substantive organisation of the Social Innovation Academy that takes place in Amsterdam this year.
 This academy consists of a three-day programme that is aimed at improving or further developing the participants initiatives.
-The thirty ++2016 semi-finalistsView the profiles of last year’s semi-finalists here. will form a learning network and receive instruments and inspiration by participating in workshops, interactive discussions and sessions with experts and other participants.
+The thirty semi-finalists will form a learning network and receive instruments and inspiration by participating in workshops, interactive discussions and sessions with experts and other participants.

 In these three days, the participants will be working on a range of aspects relevant to their projects.
 This will, for instance, include trainings in the pitching of ideas, developing a business plan, forming new collaborative partnerships and working on a good team interaction.
 During interactive sessions with experts, participants will receive feedback on their ideas and approaches.
 In addition to these content-related meetings, the programme also has an important local aspect.
-Participants will pay visits to local initiatives, where they will get to know Madrid’s social innovation climate and have an opportunity to improve and grow their network.
+Participants will pay visits to local initiatives, where they will get to know Amsterdam’s social innovation climate and have an opportunity to improve and grow their network.